 So why has the landscape become so difficult?
 The reason for this is quite simple, there is a change in attitude from consumers and perhaps companies are not quite quick enough to adapt to these new ways.
-We have talked previously about the rise in online spending and this seems to be a huge factor in encouraging us not to make the pilgrimage to our local shopping district.
+We have talked previously about the rise in online spending, which seems to be a huge factor in encouraging us not to pilgrimage to our local shopping district.

 As a result, we have seen the rise in smaller format stores hitting our local retail haunts.
 Let’s have a look at how smaller sometimes really can be better.

 It goes without saying that Consumer behaviour towards online purchasing allows for a much bigger pool of products to be accessed and merchandised more easily.
 It also allows for a more quick and efficient supply chain.
 Convenience is going to be the winner against customer interaction in the game of cat and mouse.